-f) R2D line signalling bits, a = b = 1.

-The R2 USM local array a and b bits shall be set to 1 for the relevant circuits (see 15.11.4.1).

-g) Asynchronous word.
-IT fault bit set in data word.
+- f) R2D line signalling bits, a = b = 1 - The R2 USM local array a and b bits shall be set to 1 for the relevant circuits (see 15.11.4.1). - g) Asynchronous word.
+IT fault bit set in data word h) Asynchronous word.
+Bearer alarm i) Prompt maintenance alarm

-For the affected circuits the relevant IT related circuit supervision bits of the asynchronous data word shall be set to 1 (see Table 5).
+For the affected circuits the relevant IT related circuit supervision bits of the asynchronous data word shall be set to 1.
+Refer to Table 5.